aimhigherweb/iec_website/content/what-we-do/contact-lenses.md

 #### Soft disposable lenses

-There are several different types of disposable (frequent replacement) lenses:
+There are several different types of disposable (frequent replacement) lenses.

 ##### Daily replacement lenses (lenses that are new with each use and discarded after wear)